Star City (TV series)

-Star City is an upcoming American science fiction drama television series starring Rhys Ifans.
-Served as a spin-off of For All Mankind with a focus on the Soviet Union.
-The name derives from the Soviet cosmonaut training facility "Star City", the Yuri Gagarin Cosmonaut Training Center.
+Star City is an American alternate history science fiction drama television series created by Ben Nedivi, Matt Wolpert, and Ronald D. Moore for Apple TV.
+It is a spin-off of For All Mankind with a focus on the Soviet Union.
+The name comes from the home of the Yuri Gagarin Cosmonaut Training Center, Star City.
+The series premiered on May 29, 2026.